Logotype for Future Generation Australia Limited

 • Achieved strong investment performance despite challenging market conditions, with a 4.9% portfolio increase in July and 11.3% over 12 months, outperforming key indices.

-• Reported operating profit before tax of $19.0 million and after tax of $13.3 million for the half year ended 30 June 2025, down from $29.6 million and $23.3 million respectively in HY2024.
+• Operating profit before tax reached $19.0 million, with after-tax profit at $13.3 million for the half year ended 30 June 2025, down from $29.6 million and $23.3 million respectively in HY2024.

 Financial highlights